Oona Chaplin: Career

-Since graduating from RADA, Chaplin has acted in mainly British and Spanish short and feature films.
+After graduating from RADA, Chaplin acted in mainly British and Spanish short and feature films.
 She has played alongside her mother in the feature films Inconceivable, ¿Para qué sirve un oso?, Imago Mortis and Anchor and Hope.
 She has had supporting roles in British and American television.
 She appeared as a Brazilian cage dancer in ITV's Married Single Other (2010); as Marnie Madden, the wife of main character Hector Madden, in the BBC period drama The Hour (2011–2012); as John Watson's girlfriend in "A Scandal in Belgravia", an episode of BBC's Sherlock (2012); and as Talisa Maegyr in HBO's Game of Thrones (2012–2013).

-She plays Kitty Trevelyan, a lead character, in the BBC drama The Crimson Field (2014), and Ira Levinson's wife Ruth Levinson in The Longest Ride (2015).
+She played Kitty Trevelyan, a lead character, in the BBC drama The Crimson Field (2014), and Ira Levinson's wife Ruth Levinson in The Longest Ride (2015).

-She stars as Zilpha Geary in the eight-part historical fiction series Taboo (2017) on BBC One and FX.
+She starred as Zilpha Geary in the eight-part historical fiction series Taboo (2017) on BBC One and FX.

-Chaplin joined the cast of James Cameron's Avatar film series in June 2017.
-Her character, Varang, is described as "a strong and vibrant central character".
 In 2024, she presented the BBC radio documentary Hollywood Exiles, which covered her grandfather's blacklisting by the House Un-American Activities Committee.

+In 2025, Chaplin co-starred in Avatar: Fire and Ash, directed by James Cameron, as the villainous Varang.
+On casting the relatively unknown Chaplin, Cameron explained: "There was something [Chaplin] just locked into.
+There's a sexuality; there's a dominating psychology, and there's a lot of fury.
+There are a lot of layers to what she's doing there and the forces that are driving her.
+Oona was able to move fluidly back and forth between those in a way that I wasn't seeing with the others."